jakemarsden/JakeScript/README.md

   The core of the project.
 Contains code for the lexer, parser, interpreter, and most of the tests.
 - &#x25B7; [`jakescript-cli`][file-jakescript-cli]
-  Simple command line utility to run the lexer, parser, and/or interpreter on a file.
-Will eventually include a REPL.
+  Command line interface with a REPL.
+Can also run the lexer, parser, and interpreter on a file.

 ## Tests